microhomie/microhomie/docs/reference/settings.rst

 .. module:: settings
    :synopsis: Module to configure Microhomie

-This module is to confgiure the home device.
+This module is to configure the home device.
 For reference see the example settings file in the repository.

 Mandatory